 Once children have been selected for a programme, we work with families through:

-Establishing regular contact.
-Tutors update families about lessons and answer questions that parents / carers may have.
+- Establishing regular contact - tutors update families about lessons and answer questions that parents or carers may have.